16 October 2021

 A Mason road that becomes a hollow you drive through, very pretty |

 Mason also has an eatery that specialises in its own maple products.
-This place is always packed because of its breakfast menu popularity.
-The food is GOOD, no doubt about it.
-A lot of natives and Massachusetts residents frequent Parkers Maple Barn.
-The place also has a gift shop filled with maple products and downstairs is a shop devoted to Native American items.
-There be during the sugaring season, a sugar house and a doughnut and coffee stand.
+This place is always packed because of its popularity for its breakfast menu.
+The food is excellent, no doubt about it.
+A lot of natives and Massachusetts residents frequent Parker's Maple Barn.
+The place also has a gift shop filled with maple products, and downstairs is a shop devoted to Native American items.
+During the sugaring season, there is a sugar house and a doughnut and coffee stand.
 So if you get there and have to wait, there be plenty to do until your table becomes ready.
-Just know weekends are very busy, but the food and atmosphere of Parkers be well worth the wait.
+Just know weekends are hectic, but the food and atmosphere of Parker's be well worth the wait.

-Mason has an old granite quarry that one can hike or ride horses to.
+Mason has an old granite quarry to which one can hike or ride horses.
 It is filled with water and has become a swimming hole for locals in the summertime.
-It be a pretty hike and the quarry is something to see.
-And there be an old railroad bed that winds through the area where one can hike or horseback ride.
+It's a pretty hike, and the quarry is something to see.
+There is also an old railroad bed that winds through the area where one can hike or horseback ride.

 The Quarry |

-As you drive through Mason there are many horse farms.
+As you drive through Mason, you will see many horse farms.

 And pretty farmhouses.